The Killer Elite

 This series was creator-owned, so DC does not have the rights to publish them without Byrne.
 But why would they want to?

-Rats #1
+» FIRST APPEARANCE: Lab Rats #1

-Rats, 8 issues (2002-03)
+» SERIES: Lab Rats, 8 issues (2002-03)

 The L.A.W.
 (Lethal Assault Weapons)

-+ Charlton Comics Action Heroes
+Charlton Comics Action Heroes

-This group of heroes represents the characters formerly published by Charlton Comics in the 1960s and later purchased by DC in 1983. (when their co-creator, Dick Giordano was a DC editor).
+This group of heroes represents the characters formerly published by Charlton Comics in the 1960s and later purchased by DC in 1983 (when their co-creator, Dick Giordano, was a DC editor).
 The characters first officially appeared at DC in the Crisis on Infinite Earths maxi-series, but most of them had their official DC in-continuity debuts shortly thereafter.
 Only the Charlton history of Judomaster and Tiger remained intact; the other heroes were completely reinvented.
 The L.A.W. #4 contains flashbacks to the W.W.II era, and DCU Heroes Secret Files places Judomaster's debut at 1941.

 Before the formation of the L.A.W., there was one grouping of these heroes in Justice League Quarterly #14.
 This team included Captain Atom, Blue Beetle, Sarge Steel, Nightshade, Peter Cannon and Judomaster II.

 The L.A.W. was formed when Avatar (formerly Judomaster's partner Tiger) kidnapped the JLA.
 During this adventure, Dr. Fate transformed Nightshade and a new Peacemaker debuted.
-It was later revealed that Tiger split from Judomaster after W.W.II and became bitter towards his old mentor. (#4) Captain Atom donned his "Kingdom Come" costume, which was inspired by his original Charlton look, in L.A.W. #6.
+It was later revealed that Tiger split from Judomaster after W.W.II and became bitter towards his old mentor.
+(The L.A.W. #4) Captain Atom donned his "Kingdom Come" costume, which was inspired by his original Charlton look, in L.A.W. #6.
 At the resolution of the case, the members intended to continue on as a team, but they were never seen grouped again.

 These Action Heroes were also grouped together in Kingdom Come #1 (which was also the first appearance of a female Judomaster).